-- ➤ B Building East Hallway (Across from B 146) A public gender inclusive restroom is located in the B Building Hallway across from B 146. - ➤ Angelina Pedroso Center (Room B 159) A gender inclusive restroom is located inside B 159.
+B Building East Hallway (Across from B 146) - A public gender inclusive restroom is located in the B Building Hallway across from B 146.

+Angelina Pedroso Center (Room B 159) - A gender inclusive restroom is located inside B 159.
 A key is required from the front desk.
-Available only during Pedroso Center office hours. - ➤ Lower Level of Enrollment Management Services/Financial Aid/Student Payment Services (D 037/ D 038) Two gender inclusive restrooms are located beneath Enrollment Management Services/Financial Aid/Student Payment Services, next to the Marketing offices.
+Available only during Pedroso Center office hours.

+Constitution Lower Level of Enrollment Management Services/Financial Aid/Student Payment Services (D 037/ D 038) - Two gender inclusive restrooms are located beneath Enrollment Management Services/Financial Aid/Student Payment Services, next to the Marketing offices.
 Enter through the Enrollment Management Services/Financial Aid/Student Payment Services entrance.
 Go down one level to the basement using the stairs or elevator.
 The restrooms are to the right of the stairs and directly in front of the elevator.
-The restrooms are available during building hours. - ➤ Above University Bookstore (E Building Mezzanine) Near the Welcome Desk, there is a set of stairs marked "E Mezzanine."
-The restroom is located down the hall on the mezzanine level or by taking the elevator located at the northeast corner outside the Bookstore.
-This restroom is available during building hours. - ➤ Bernard Brommel Hall (BBH 362A) A gender inclusive restroom is located next to the Men's restroom.
+The restrooms are available during building hours.

+>>Bernard Brommel Hall (BBH 362A) - A gender inclusive restroom is located next to the Men's restroom.